freenet/freenet-core/docs/tech_summary.md

 ## Motivation

-In 2021 a handful of companies control almost the entire Internet infrastructure, with the power to arbitrarily censor or exclude any person or organization without recourse.
+In 2021, a handful of companies control almost the entire Internet infrastructure, with the ability and willingness to arbitrarily censor or exclude any person or organization without recourse or accountability.

-F2 will enable the creation of entirely decentralized websites, social networking platforms, online stores, search engines, email, instant messaging, and discussion forums, while providing a framework that ensures interoperability between th?F2
+FreenetV2 makes it easy to build entirely decentralized websites, social networking apps, online stores, search engines, email, instant messaging, and discussion forums - the entire range of Internet usecases.
+Default versions of these applications will be included.

-## Design
+## Platform

 FreenetV2 is an entirely decentralized key-value store with [observer semantics](https://en.wikipedia.org/wiki/Observer_pattern), where keys are cryptographic contracts that specify what values are valid for key.
 This is a generalization of the concept of "Signed Subspace Keys" from FreenetV1.

-As with FreenetV1, decentralization and scalability is achived through a [small world ring](https://en.wikipedia.org/wiki/Small-world_network).
+As with FreenetV1, decentralization and scalability is achived through a [small world network](https://en.wikipedia.org/wiki/Small-world_network).

 This can be contrasted with the blockchain approach where every transaction must be broadcast globally, resulting in high [transaction fees](https://ycharts.com/indicators/ethereum_average_transaction_fee) that prohibit many applications (around US$5.50 per transaction in August 2021).